Fesaa/EHB/BA2/Backend-Web/Project1/HoloShop/README.md

 - `/admin/logs/login` pushes the sidebar all the way to the side
 - `ROLES_EDIT_MISC` does not give you access to the edit button
 - `/admin/logs` loads extremely slow- find new image
 - `/admin/logs/*` filter isn't hold into place correctly
+- `/forum/*` description overflows if it has no spaces

 # Extra TODO's
 These are TODO's I originally wasn't going to implement, and aren't needed.
 But would be fun!